| home | catalogue | history | references | appendix |

 The motivating

-factor behind all surfboards is lift - the force upwards of the wave on
+factor behind all surfboards is lift - the force upwards of

-the underside and the fin of the board
+the underside and the fin of the board.

 The tail must